winnie1994/spark/docs/docs/spark-viewpoint.md

 | **sortDistance**  | Distance threshold for re-sorting splats.
 If the viewpoint moves more than this distance, splats will be re-sorted. (default: `0.01` units)
 | **sortCoorient**  | View direction dot product threshold for re-sorting splats.
 For `sortRadial: true` it defaults to 0.99 while `sortRadial: false` uses 0.999 because it is more sensitive to view direction. (default: `0.99` if `sortRadial` else `0.999`)
 | **depthBias**     | Constant added to Z-depth to bias values into the positive range for `sortRadial: false`, but also used for culling splats "well behind" the viewpoint origin (default: `1.0`)
 | **sort360**       | Set this to true if rendering a 360 to disable "behind the viewpoint" culling during sorting.
-This is set automatically when rendering 360 envMaps using the `ForgeRenderer.renderEnvMap()` utility function. (default: `false`)
+This is set automatically when rendering 360 envMaps using the `SparkRenderer.renderEnvMap()` utility function. (default: `false`)

 ## `dispose()`

-Call this when you are done with the `ForgeViewpoint` and want to free up its resources (GPU targets, pixel buffers, etc.)
+Call this when you are done with the `SparkViewpoint` and want to free up its resources (GPU targets, pixel buffers, etc.)

 ## `setAutoUpdate(autoUpdate: boolean)`

-Use this function to change whether this viewpoint will auto-update its sort order whenever the attached `ForgeRenderer` updates the splats.
+Use this function to change whether this viewpoint will auto-update its sort order whenever the attached `SparkRenderer` updates the splats.
 Turn this on or off depending on whether you expect to do renders from this viewpoint for most frames.

 ## `async prepareRenderPixels({ scene, camera?, viewToWorld?, update?, forceOrigin? })`

 Render out a viewpoint as a Uint8Array of RGBA values for the provided scene and any `camera`/`viewToWorld` viewpoint overrides.
-By default `update` is `true`, which triggers its `ForgeRenderer` to check and potentially update the splats.
+By default `update` is `true`, which triggers its `SparkRenderer` to check and potentially update the splats.
 Setting `update` to `false` disables this and sorts the splats as they are.
 Setting `forceOrigin` (default: `false`) to `true` forces the view update to recalculate the splats with this view origin, potentially altering any view-dependent effects.
 If you expect view-dependent effects to play a role in the rendering quality, enable this.

 Underneath, `prepareRenderPixels()` simply calls `await this.prepare(...)`, `this.renderTarget(...)`, and finally returns the result of `this.readTarget()`, a Promise to a Uint8Array with RGBA values for all the pixels (potentially downsampled if the `superXY` parameter was used).
 These steps can also be called manually, for example if you need to alter the scene before and after `this.renderTarget(...)` to hide UI elements from being rendered.